mouseless/mouseless.codes/about.md

 costly errors.
 To achieve a balance between quality and productivity, we employ effective scope management and incremental delivery.

+_We are people-centric._

+We prioritize our people above all else, promoting open communication and efficiency.
+With this philosophy, our collective keeps its focus on its craft which eventually leads to excellence.

 ## Our Structure

 At Mouseless, we function as a cohesive software development collective.
 Our